Carolyne Kauser-AbbottExploreVillages Towns and Cities

 Le Panier

-The oldest neighbourhood of Marseille, and it shows it.
-Its age is engraved in the old peeling walls and the cracked shutters.
-It feels like “been here a long time, have seen it all.”
+The oldest neighbourhood of Marseille, and shows its age, is engraved in the old peeling walls and the cracked shutters.
+It feels like been here for a long time, have seen it all.
 The Greeks.
 The Romans.
 The Visigoths.
 The French, naturally.
 And, more recently, the North Africans.
 The history is rich and tumultuous, and much has been written about fact and fiction.

 The most unexpected thing about Le Panier is its young and vibrant street art culture.
 On some streets, graffiti covers almost every inch of wall space available.
-And it’s really good graffiti—vivid colours, original pieces, and familiar ones that I had seen on the streets of Paris.
-The works of street artists Manyoly, Alberto Ruce, Mr difuz, Nitram Joke, and many others will stop you in your tracks.
+And it’s wonder graffiti—vivid colours, original pieces, and familiar ones that I had seen on the streets of Paris.
+The works of street artists Manyoly, Alberto Ruce, Mr Difuz, Nitram Joke, and many others will stop you in your tracks.

 The Islands